Chronic Dehydration Treatment

 But what really happens when you are dehydrated?
 Because every single one of your cells require an adequate amount of fluid to function properly, dehydration can impact your entire body.

-Headaches and Confusion
+Headaches

 Dehydration reduces the amount of cushioning fluid that surrounds your brain.
 The end result is that your brain actually pulls away from the interior of your skull, causing the symptoms of a dehydration headache.

 Confusion is another potential symptom of dehydration.
-If you are feeling confused or unable to focus for no apparent reason, make sure you’re hydrated.
+If you are feeling confused or unable to focus for no apparent reason, make sure you’re hydrated

 Fatigue

 Without adequate hydration, your body goes into conservation mode.
 Your cells need fluid to operate properly, so when they don’t have enough fluid to produce the energy you need to feel your best, you might feel fatigued or tired.
+If you are suddenly, inexplicably tired, grab a glass of water.
+Dehydration might be the culprit.

-Dark yellow urine is a tell-tale sign of dehydration.
-To conserve water when you are dehydrated, your kidneys slow down urine production.
+Dark yellow urine is a tell-tale sign of dehydration.4 To conserve water when you are dehydrated, your kidneys slow down urine production.
 As a result, your urine can turn a dark yellow color as the contents become concentrated.

 Dry Mouth and Dry Skin